sampsonv/github-trending/README.md

 * 【2023-10-15】[skywind3000 / kcp](https://github.com/skywind3000/kcp) - ⚡ KCP - A Fast and Reliable ARQ Protocol
 ## C++

+* 【2025-01-22】[kiwibrowser / src.next](https://github.com/kiwibrowser/src.next) - Source-code for Kiwi Next, a Kiwi Browser auto-rebased with latest Chromium
+* 【2025-01-22】[borglab / gtsam](https://github.com/borglab/gtsam) - GTSAM is a library of C++ classes that implement smoothing and mapping (SAM) in robotics and vision, using factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices.
 * 【2025-01-21】[TDesktop-x64 / tdesktop](https://github.com/TDesktop-x64/tdesktop) - 64Gram (unofficial Telegram Desktop)
 * 【2025-01-20】[LeelaChessZero / lc0](https://github.com/LeelaChessZero/lc0) - The rewritten engine, originally for tensorflow.
 Now all other backends have been ported here.
 * 【2025-01-20】[aliyun / SimAI](https://github.com/aliyun/SimAI) -